kamangir/bluer-ugv/bluer_ugv/docs/bluer_sparrow/validation/village-4-template.md

 ## observations

-- wheels functioned as expected.
+- wheels functioned as expected. ✅
 - robot rebooted after a minute of operation and again. ⚠️ -> 📜
+- camera is upside down. -> 📜